web3-wallet/web3-wallet/docs/getting-started.md

 ## A wallet modal example

-In this minimal wallet modal example, we will:
+In this example, we will create a minimal wallet modal that performs the following tasks:

-1. Setup MetaMask and DeFi Wallet.
+1. Set up MetaMask and DeFi Wallet.
-2. Create a wallet modal in which user can choose either MetaMask or DeFi Wallet to connect to our dApp.
+2. Create a wallet modal where users can choose either MetaMask or DeFi Wallet to connect to our dApp.
 3. Display the connected wallet account/address.
-4. Check out [examples/react](https://github.com/web3-wallet/web3-wallet/tree/main/packages/examples/react) to see the complete example.
+4. For a complete example, refer to the [examples/react](https://github.com/web3-wallet/web3-wallet/tree/main/packages/examples/react) directory.

 ```tsx
 // src/wallet.ts